 The IP address of the X-200 IE switch.
-If you make a change here, the WBM loses the connection to the X-200 IE switch.
-Enter the new address in the Internet browser to reestablish the connection.
+If you make a change here, the WBM loses the connection to the IE Switch X-200.
+Enter the new IP address in the Internet browser to restore the connection.

 Here, you enter the subnet mask of the X-200 IE switch.